opentensor/developer-docs/docs/dynamic-tao/emission.md

 When Dynamic TAO is initiated, there will be no alpha in circulation, so validator's stake weights will be entirely determined by their share of TAO stake.

-But far more alpha than TAO is emitted into circulation every block, and rewards to miners, validators, and stakers are always in alpha.
+But far more alpha than TAO is emitted into circulation every block.
 As a result, over time there will be more alpha relative to TAO in overall circulation, and the relative weight of a validator in a given subnet will depend more on their alpha stake share relative to their share of the TAO stake on Subnet Zero.

 In order to hasten the process of alpha gaining the majority of stake power in the network, the contribution of TAO stake to validator stake weight is reduced by a global parameter called *TAO weight*.
 Currently, this is planned to be **18%**, in order to achieve a weight parity between TAO and total alpha in approximately 100 days.